1. Introduction: What is a fossil?

 6c3.
 Tiktaalik and the transition from fish to tetrapods

 Tiktaalik is an animal that’s transitional between lobe-finned fish and the first tetrapods (vertebrate animals with four limbs).
 Lobe-finned fish have fins with stout bones, unlike the more slender rays found in the fins of fish like salmon, tuna, guppies, or goldfish.
-Tetrapods are the four limbed vertebrates that walked on land.
-The group includes the amphibians, reptiles, birds, and mammals.
+Tetrapods are the four-limbed vertebrates that walked on land.
+The group includes amphibians, reptiles, birds, and mammals.

 The images above show fossilized remains of Tiktaalik’s snout and upper body (left) and its forelimb.
 Below is a reconstruction showing what Tiktaalik might have looked like.